sabakukhyraa/sabakukhyraa/README.md

 - 👋 Hi, I’m @sabakukhyraa
-- 👀 I’m interested in data science, web development and mobile apps
+- 👀 I’m interested in web development and mobile app development
-- 🌱 I’m currently learning Kotlin and Js
+- 🌱 I’m currently learning Js and React
 - 💞️ I’m looking to collaborate on a project with someone
 - 📫 How to reach me aliatabusiness@gmail.com